hecomi/uRaymarching/README.md

 ### No lighting with `RaymarchingRenderer` in forward path

 In forward path, when rendering raymarching objects with `RaymarchingRenderer`, some shader keywords related to the lighting are not defined because it uses `CommandBuffer`.
 This causes wrong lighting result.
 So if you want to do fullscreen raymarching in forward path with lighting, please create a large box following the camera (as a child of camera), and set `Cull Off` or `Cull Front` flag, then activate `Camera Inside Object`.

+### In VR, both eyes output same image with `RarymarchingRenderer`

+In VR, the cameras for two eyes seem to tell the same position in a shader when using `RaymarchingRenderer`.
+I'm not sure how to fix it now, so please do not use it.
+Instead of using it, for VR, please create a shader which enables *Camera Inside Object* and *Disable View Culling* and set `Cull` flag as `Off` in the material inspector.
+Please see the *Mod World for VR* scene as an example.

 License